Learn the common signs of mental illness in adults and adolescents.

 Schizophrenia requires long-term treatment.
 Do not stop taking clozapine, even when you feel better.

 With input from you, your health care provider will assess how long you will need to take the medication.

-Missing doses of clozapine may increase your risk for a relapse in your symptoms.
+Missing doses of clozapine may increase your risk for side effects and worsening/relapse in your symptoms.

 Do not stop taking clozapine or change your dose without talking with your health care provider first.